Type Reference

 Type Parameters

-Tg: Grid/coordinate type (Float32 or Float64)Tv: Value type - can be real or complex
+Tg: Grid/coordinate type (Float32 or Float64)Tv: Value type (unconstrained)

 Subtypes